The Bethe Ansatz as a Quantum Circuit

-in agreement with Finally, we consider input states $|101\rangle$ and $|011\rangle$.
+Finally, we consider input states $|101\rangle$ and $|011\rangle$.
 Both of them connect with the output $|11\rangle$.
 We will only analyse the input $|101\rangle$ because, in this case, the other does not bring any new insight.
-The LHS of \eqref{small10} gives raise again to two paths The matrix $L_2$ contributes equally to both, obtaining
+The LHS of~\eqref{small10} gives raise again to two paths